AdrianKolev/AdrianKolev/README.md

 I am a confident, ambitious and creative person.
 I possess an in-depth understanding and strength in the latest web technologies and software tools.
 I am always passionate to improve my skills.
 As well as I'm ready to cooperate to exchange my creative ideas and views in any time.

-Skills: WordPress / PHP / REACT / JS / HTML / CSS / MySQL etc.
+Skills: WordPress / PHP / React / JS / HTML / CSS / MySQL etc.

 - 🔭 I’m currently working on different small React, Wordpress and Laravel projects.
 - 🌱 I’m currently learning Docker